RoadieHQ/roadie-backstage-plugins/README.md

 This monorepo will contain all plugins we, at Roadie, have worked on up until now.
-Currently we are in the process of integration so for now you may not find all the plugins in this repository, so you can search for the ones we still haven't integrated [here] (https://github.com/RoadieHQ?q=backstage-plugins&type=public&language=&sort=stargazers) or look them up on https://npmjs.com.
+Currently we are in the process of integration so for now you may not find all the plugins in this repository, so you can search for the ones we still haven't integrated [here](https://github.com/RoadieHQ?q=backstage-plugins&type=public&language=&sort=stargazers) or look them up on [npmjs]https://npmjs.com.

 ## Getting Started

-To get up and running with this repistory, you will need to clone it off of GitHub and run an initial build.
+To get up and running with this repository, you will need to clone it off of GitHub and run an initial build.

 ```bash
 git clone https://github.com/RoadieHQ/roadie-backstage-plugins.git